Flamingos-CTU/roadside_assistance/doc/poster.md

 ### Software

+The robot is based on the reactive paradigm.
+There is no environment map in the robot's memory.
+Just go ahead and follow the sensors' values.

+Robot's behavior is implemented using finite state machines.
+We used feature-rich and powerful library Automaton.
+It also provides an extension for servo control.
+We implemented several separated automatons to control the robot:
+* match automaton - starts the robot, check end of the match, handles sensor data received from sensor board,
+* motion control automaton - drive servos and check the opponent to avoid a collision,
+* automaton for a particular task, e.g. push_the_truck automaton handles such states as go_to_the_road, turn_on_the road, follow_the_road and push_the_truck.

+Our software is available under the open source license.
+Go to Github and check it:) (https://github.com/Flamingos-CTU/roadside_assistance)

 #### Tools

 Software used in the robot was created using Arduino IDE.
 We also used a lot of freely available libraries and managed them by library manager built-in in Arduino IDE.
 We use Git for source code, hardware design and documentation versioning.